 To provide further insight into the Group's underlying operational performance, the Group has also included in this report an Operating Performance Report.
 This Operating Performance Report excludes the impact of fair value adjustments required under NZ IFRS for grapes and derivative instruments.
-As a fully integrated winemaking and sales operation, Operating Profit includes the fair value adjustment in respect of grapes when packaged wine is sold rather than on harvest of the grapes, and the fair value adjustment on derivative instruments "Delegat continues to achieve stand-out performance in the global wine market and is well positioned for substantial future sales growth."
+As a fully integrated winemaking and sales operation, Operating Profit includes the fair value adjustment in respect of grapes when packaged wine is sold rather than on harvest of the grapes, and the fair value adjustment on derivative instruments when these foreign exchange contracts and interest rate swaps are realised.

+"Delegat continues to achieve stand-out performance in the global wine market and is well positioned for substantial future sales growth."